 The popularity of bougainvilleas in Australian gardens comes as little surprise.
-These hardy climbers will bring dazzling colour to your garden throughout the year, even in the face of severe neglect or drought.
+These hardy climbers will bring dazzling colour to your garden throughout the year, even in severe neglect or drought.
 Bougainvilleas are also versatile.
 Traditionally a climber, bougainvilleas can be trained to behave like shrubs, trees – even hedges.
-Bougainvilleas also make spectacular hanging basket and pot specimens.
+Bougainvilleas also make spectacular hanging baskets and pot specimens.

 ‘Bambino’ bougainvilleas – compact forms of bougainvilleas

 Bambino bougs are a collection of new bougainvillea selected for their smaller growth habit and superior flowering.
-Bambino Bougs come in a range of vibrant colours and varieties suitable for enhancing pot plants, courtyards, patios, balconies, hanging baskets and mass planting.
-A rewarding low maintenance plant for a well drained soil in a sunny position.
+Bambino Bougs come in various vibrant colours and varieties suitable for enhancing pot plants, courtyards, patios, balconies, hanging baskets and mass planting.
+A rewarding low-maintenance plant for a well drained soil in a sunny position.